Welcome to Matrix Education

 After tutoring classes, I usually got back home at around 8:30 pm.
 Then, I would do my homework and practice violin until around 1 a.m.

-I still remembered during my trial exams, I slept around 3 a.m.
+I still remember during my trial exams, I slept around 3 a.m.
 Many people doubted this way of study.
 However, I still got first place in all of my subjects in my trial exam.

 Because music was not my HSC subject, I didn’t practice violin on a daily basis in Year 12.
 So, orchestra time was an opportunity to consolidate my violin skills.